ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Microsoft Windows
 ~~~~~~~~~~~~~~~~~~~

-You can use the built-in SSH Client in Windows (version 10 and above) or select from several freely available third-party SSH clients.
+You can use the built-in SSH Client in Windows (version 10 and later) or select from several freely available third-party SSH clients.
 These typically provide a graphical user interface (GUI) rather than a command-line interface. `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is a popular choice; `MobaXterm <http://mobaxterm.mobatek.net/>`_ is another one.

 Mac OS X